project-gemmi/gemmi/docs/analysis.rst

 To search only in atoms directly listed in the file pass empty cell (``gemmi.UnitCell()``).

-**Example 3a**
+Instead of the whole residues, we can select atoms.

-Select atoms in the radius of 8Å from a selected point.
+Here, we select atoms in the radius of 8Å from a selected point:
-First, a flag is set for these

 .. doctest::

   >>> # selected_point and ns are reused from the previous example
+  >>> # First, a flag is set for neigbouring atoms.
   >>> for mark in ns.find_atoms(selected_point):
   ...     mark.to_cra(st[0]).atom.flag = 's'
+  >>> # Then, we select atoms with this flag.
   >>> selection = gemmi.Selection().set_atom_flags('s')
+  >>> # Next, we can use this selection.
   >>> selection.copy_model_selection(st[0]).count_atom_sites()
   59